AsposeShowcase/Html5_Spreadsheet_Editor_by_Aspose.Cells_for_Java/README.md

 ### Rows and Columns

 Adding and removing rows and columns is very easy.
 Click inside any cell to select it than right-click to open the menu.
-The menu provides sevaral options including adding and removing rows and columns.
+The menu provides several options including adding and removing rows and columns.
 Click `Add a Row Below` to add a new row right below the selected cell.
 You can remove a row by following same method and clicking `Delete Row`.
 You can:

 * Add a row above the selected cell.
 * Add a row below the selected cell.